 Requirements for switching a Skilled Worker visa to a Spouse visa

-- You must be in a genuine and subsisting marriage with a British citizen or settled person in the UK.
+• You must be in a genuine and subsisting marriage with a British citizen or a settled person in the UK.

 You must also meet all the other eligibility requirements depending on your circumstances.
 Please contact us for an initial assessment to determine your eligibility, and to discuss the options.

-Documents required for switching from a Fiancé(e) visa to a Spouse visa
+Documents required for switching from a Skilled Worker to a Spouse visa

 Remember, the document checklist provided above is not exhaustive, and additional documents may be required based on your personal circumstances.
 Properly preparing your documentation is key to the success of your application.
 Contact us today to get a comprehensive list of supporting documents.